yuranusduke/FocusedDropoutCNN/README.md

 In this part, we dynamically update our contribution in our group with three people.

-- [x] 2023/04/07: Kunhong Yu creates original and empty repo to start project
+- :heavy_check_mark: 2023/04/07: Kunhong Yu creates original and empty repo to start project
 - [x] 2023/04/08: Kunhong Yu adds initial `config/cfg.yaml` file
 - [x] 2023/04/09: Kunhong Yu uploads original paper of FocusedDropout
 - [x] 2023/04/11: Kunhong Yu adds three dropout methods: Dropout, SpatialDropout and DropBlock